cncf/gitdm.archive/README.md

 [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt)

 If you see any errors in those lists, please submit a pull request with edits.
 However, only the [Developers affiliations list](https://github.com/cncf/gitdm/blob/master/developers_affiliations.txt) should be edited manually.
 The [Company Developers list](https://github.com/cncf/gitdm/blob/master/company_developers.txt) is them derived from it.

+# Removing affiliations

+If You **do not want** to have Your email listed here please read [how to remove your email](https://github.com/cncf/gitdm/blob/master/FORBIDDEN_DATA.md).

 # Testing changes